Homeowners Insurance Inspection: What to Expect and How to Prepare

 HVAC (Heating, Ventilation and Air Conditioning)

-This part of the inspection assesses the state and functionality of the home's heating and cooling systems.
-Inspectors look at the age, maintenance history, and overall condition of the HVAC system.
+Assessing the state and functionality of the home's heating and cooling systems, including age, maintenance history and overall condition.

 lightSwitch icon